anderssv/agile-deploy/README.txt

 * Data directory in the environment dir that is not deleted on redeploy
 * Sym link to data directory
 * Copy files to env dir and sym link to current
+* Correct permissions on execute scripts

-= TODO =
+== TODO ==
+* Start/stop scripts

+== FUTURE ==
 * Upgrading the database
-* Start/stop scripts
-* Correct permissions on execute scripts

-= FUTURE =
 * Recommended practices
 * Merge in new settins in properties files into existing file on disk?
 * Run with daemon?
 JSW might have licence issues
+* Separate SNAPSHOT and release repo

+= Finally =
 Some of these parts should probably be in something like Scala or JRuby, but I'll have to take the time to learn that later. :)

 -- Anders Sveen <anders@f12.no>